 The Role of Occupational Therapy and Physical Therapy

-These therapies are tailored to meet the individual needs of each child, focusing on practical strategies for integration into daily life.
+These therapies are tailored to meet each child’s individual needs, focusing on practical strategies for integrating them into daily life.

 Key components include: